ReDI-School/js-berlin-2022-fall/lesson06.md

 calculateTicketPrice(1, false) // total price: 10
 ```

+---

-BONUS: add an aditioal parameter of number of popcorns.
+BONUS: add an additional parameter of number of popcorns.
 Each popcorn costs 5 euros and are not inclucded in the discount calculation.

 ```js
 calculateTicketPrice(2, true, 1) // total price: 21
 ```

+---

 ### Task